bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 LOH.vcf & LOH.hc.vcf
 Germline.vcf & Germline.hc.vcf
 Somatic.vcf & Somatic.hc.vcf
 The hc.vcf indicate that there is a higher confidence that these variants are somatic.
-We want to work with the best set of variant calls so we selected the hc.vcf
+We want to work with the best set of variant calls so we selected the *hc.vcf.

 LOH: stands for Loss of heterozygozity.
 Meaning we had a region with A and B allele and lost the mix of A and B.

-Question: In the LOH variant below what happened?
+Question: What happened in the LOH variant below?
 ```
 #CHROM  POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT  NORMAL  TUMOR
 9       130311404       .
 A       C       .
 PASS    DP=125;SS=3;SSC=28;GPV=1E0;SPV=1.4873E-3        GT:GQ:DP:RD:AD:FREQ:DP4                     0/1:.:71:32:39:54.93%:20,12,23,16        1/1:.:54:10:44:81.48%:6,4,27,17
 ```

-Question: In the LOH variant below what happened?
+Question: What happened in the LOH variant below?
 ```
 9       130346618       .
 G       A       .
 PASS    DP=49;SS=3;SSC=32;GPV=1E0;SPV=5.4288E-4 GT:GQ:DP:RD:AD:FREQ:DP4 0/1:.:26:10:16:61.54%:5,5,5,11  0/0:.:23:20:3:13.04%:5,15,1,2
 ```